|Study location||Netherlands, Maastricht|

 Make yourself marketable to your future employer by completing an international study programme.
 A proven track record for being culturally sensitive, independent and proactive makes you a much more valuable candidate for employment, as does having a wider worldview and a deeper understanding of international affairs and global issues.

-Acceptance to the Open Enrolment Programmes is competitive and early application is recommended.
-While most students participating in our open enrolment programmes are undergraduates at the junior or senior level, applications by motivated students at the sophomore and/or freshman level with a good GPA will be considered too.
+Acceptance to the International Environmental Law programme is competitive and early application is recommended.
+While most students participating in our International Environmental Law programme are undergraduates at the junior or senior level, applications by motivated students at the sophomore and/or freshman level with a good GPA will be considered too.

-You should have a minimum GPA of 3.0 in order to apply for a CES Open Enrolment Programme.
+You should have a minimum GPA of 3.0 in order to apply for the International Environmental Law programme.
 If you have a lower GPA, you can request to be considered if you can show a recommendation from a professor or academic advisor at your home university or college with specific details about your academic development so far.